qiuxintao101/cobra/docs/detail.rst

   String.
 Default ""scripts/ref.yaml".

 Details
   Specifies the location of ref.yaml that will be used.
-Most of reference files that will not need to be changed commonly are in the ref.yaml.
+Most of reference files that will not need to be changed are in the ref.yaml.

 ``assembly``